evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 After the task contract was created, the task instance can be openend, but it will save its todos and resolves into the browser's local storage.
 We need to answer the following changes to handle our data within the blockchain:

 1. What should the detail component do?
-2. Handling of data contract list entries for todos and todo resolves
+2. Handling of DataContract list entries for todos and todo resolves
 2. Adjust detail components to handle new list entry features

 ## 4.1 What should the detail component do?